gpandeya/first-node/README.md

 ## Build the docker image.

-docker build -t first-node-app .
+Open the terminal/command prompt and run docker build -t first-node-app .

 ## Run the docker container